Introduction to Multi-Armed Bandits: Lower Bounds

 \begin{remark} Note that (ii) implies (i), is because if regret is high in expectation over problem instances, then there exists at least one problem instance with high regret.
 Conversely, (i) implies (ii) if $|\mF|$ is a constant: indeed, if we have high regret $H$ for some problem instance in $\mF$, then in expectation over a uniform distribution over $\mF$ regret is least $H/|\mF|$.
 However, this argument breaks if $|\mF|$ is large.
 Yet, a stronger version of (i) which says that regret is high for a \emph{constant fraction} of the instances in $\mF$ implies (ii), with uniform distribution over the instances, regardless of how large $|\mF|$ is. \end{remark}

 On a very high level, our proof proceeds as follows.
 We consider 0-1 rewards and the following family of problem instances, with parameter $\eps>0$ to be adjusted in the analysis:

-for each $j=1,2 \LDOTS K$.
-(Recall that $K$ is the number of arms.)
+for each $j=1,2 \LDOTS K$, where $K$ is the number of arms.
 Recall from the previous chapter that sampling each arm $\tilde{O}(1/\epsilon^2)$ times suffices for our upper bounds on regret. \footnote{Indeed, \refeq{IID:eq:SE-main-prop} in Chapter~\ref{ch:IID} asserts that Successive Elimination would sample each suboptimal arm at most $\tilde{O}(1/\epsilon^2)$ times, and the remainder of the analysis applies to any algorithm which satisfies \eqref{IID:eq:SE-main-prop}.} We will prove that sampling each arm $\Omega(1/\epsilon^2)$ times is \emph{necessary} to determine whether this arm is good or bad.
 This leads to regret $\Omega(K/\eps)$.
 We complete the proof by plugging in $\eps=\Theta(\sqrt{K/T})$.

 However, the technical details are quite subtle.
 We present them in several relatively gentle steps.